-This free Library of Congress site has two parts:
+Chronicling America, a free resource from the Library of Congress site has two parts:

-This huge subscription collection has newspapers from across the country, including African-American, Hispanic and other ethnic titles, plus obituaries back to 1977.
+GenealogyBank, a huge subscription site, has newspapers from across the country, including African-American, Hispanic and other ethnic titles, plus obituaries back to 1977.
 Try searching on just an ancestor’s last name if it’s unusual, or add a first name if it’s common.
 You’ll get a match whenever the terms you enter in the Last Name and First Name boxes appear within two words of each other in an article.
 This proximity search finds the names even when separated by a middle name or initial.
+Also try using the Advanced Search and entering a name as a phrase surrounded by quotation marks in the Include Keywords With Search box.
+You can select one or more states to find only matches in papers published there.
+Or click on a state name in this list to further limit matches to papers published in a specific city.

 To browse a specific newspaper, scroll down on the home page and click List of Newspapers By State, select a state, and you’ll see papers alphabetized by city of publication.
 Click on a title.
 Then enter the year in both date range boxes and click on the Begin Search button.
 Sort the issues by date and jump to the date you want to browse.